WELCOME BACK TO SCHOOL!

 The children will continue to use ICT as part of their everyday lessons; however, this term we will be looking at designing, writing and debugging programs to accomplish specific goals.
 The children will be able to explain how some simple algorithms work, and be able to detect and correct errors.
 The children will continue to learn about online safety.

-We have started off this academic year by looking at the book ‘Here We Are’ as part of our transition work back into school.
-During this term the children will also learn how to recognise their worth as individuals and develop their ability to face new challenges positively.
-Anti-bullying week is held from 16th-20th of November with a theme being, ‘United Against Bullying’ and we will be looking at diversity and respect later on in this term.
+During this term the children will learn how to recognise their worth as individuals and develop their ability to face new challenges positively.
+Anti-bullying week is held from 15th-19th of November with a theme being, ‘One Kind Word’ and we will be looking at diversity and respect later on in this term.

 This term we will be starting by looking at how different religions use sacred books.
 We will be concentrating on Islam, in particular.